Does your doctor believe you? How to find one who does.

 - Asks about your non-pain symptoms that are commonly associated with nerve sensitization, including fatigue, brain fog, and sleep issues.

-- Evaluates your mental health, including a history of abuse or trauma, because they know these issues contribute to your condition.
+- Evaluates your mental health, including a history of abuse or trauma, because they know these issues may contribute to the condition.

 - Actually examines you to get a better perspective on your physical being.